 3. Equipment and technology: Inquire about the equipment and technology used by the pumping service.
 A reputable company should have modern, well-maintained equipment to ensure efficient and effective pumping.

 4. Pricing and services: Compare prices and services offered by different pumping companies.
-Be wary of extremely low prices, as they may indicate subpar service or hidden fees.
+Be wary of extremely low prices, which may indicate subpar service or hidden fees.
 Look for a company that offers transparent pricing and a comprehensive range of services.

 Common Mistakes to Avoid When Maintaining Your Septic Drain Field